zax-xyz/Messenger-Heart-Reactions/README.md

+# Update

+Facebook Messenger has since allowed users to use custom reactions with arbitrary emoji within the website/app, making this userscript obsolete.
+The information given below does not reflect the current state of the platform.

 # Messenger Heart Reactions

 Use different heart reactions on Facebook Messenger.
 Specifically, "heart-eyes", "red heart", and "growing heart".
 The script prompts the user for an integer from 1-3 corresponding to these whenever trying to react with the heart emoji to a message.
 Note that this script is only applicable to the web version of Facebook Messenger.
 I.e., it cannot be used in the mobile application.